 However, your assets must be transferred to Medicaid trust at least 60 months before applying for Medicaid, in order to enjoy full protection.
 Medicaid has a 5-year look back period for asset transfers and gifts.

-If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with a Colorado Medicaid Planning Attorney about setting up a Medicaid trust.
+If you, a friend, or family member reside in Colorado and anticipate needing long term care, but have more than $2000 in assets and receive more $2313 in monthly income, consult with us to determine which Colorado trust is best for your situatio.